-Nissan is committed to employee safety and wellness.
+Nissan is committed to safety and wellness.
 Nissan employees are expected to engage in safe work practices to promote a healthy work environment.
-Nissan is also committed to the safety of our customers and their passengers and Nissan employees are expected to continually promote safety of Nissan products.
+Nissan is also committed to the safety of our customers, their passengers and pedestrians, and to do so Nissan Employees should continually promote safety of Nissan products and their safety measures, and raise awareness of road safety.